Politics of Algeria: Media

 Algeria has more than 30 daily newspapers published in French and Arabic, with a total publication run of more than 1.5 million copies.
 Although relatively free to write as they choose, in 2001, the government amended the penal code provisions relating to defamation and slander, a step widely viewed as an effort to rein in the press.
 Government monopoly of newsprint and advertising is seen as another means to influence the press, although it has permitted newspapers to create their own printing distribution networks.

 See also List of Algerian newspapers.

-Future concerns

-Population growth and associated problems—unemployment and underemployment, inability of social services to keep pace with rapid urban migration, inadequate industrial management and productivity, a decaying infrastructure—continue to plague Algerian society.
-Increases in the production and prices of oil and gas over the past decade have led to a budgetary surplus of close to $20 billion.
-The government began an economic reform program in 1993 which focuses on macroeconomic stability and structural reform.
-These reforms are aimed at liberalizing the economy, making Algeria competitive in the global market, and meeting the needs of the Algerian people.